 FINLAND: How do asylum seekers in Finland perceive the Finnish people and the Finnish society through the camera lens?
 Who is allowed to make a visual representation in a public space?

-In an international collaboration, the artist's Brynhild Bye-Tiller and Maria Nordbäck asked the public in Finland to invite refugees and asylum seekers to their private homes.
+In an international collaboration, artist's Brynhild Bye-Tiller and Maria Nordbäck asked the public in Finland to invite refugees and asylum seekers to their private homes.
 The project was based on an intensive, intimate and extended ten-day photo workshop held by Bye-Tiller.
 The workshop had a number of activities: street photography during the spring festival Vappu and Labor Day, nature photography in Öjens Nature Trail in Sundom, environmental portraits during several home visits in the Vaasa region, editing sessions, producing images, setting up a public display of photography inside a wooden house structure built by the participants at the Spring Fair in Vaasa Square, setting up a dual photographic exhibition inside the Mikola gallery put up by the participants and the artists, two lectures and extensive use of social media.
 The project led to three different public display of photography.

 The photo workshop gave the participants (immigrants, refugees and asylum seekers) the opportunity to develop their visual language as well as practical and technical skills.
 During the workshop several thousands of pictures were taken of which a small part was shown in the Mikola gallery and a substantial number (266) was displayed outdoor.
 The exhibitions gave the participants a chance to appear in a public space together with the artists.
 Photography became a way to connect with people inside postal code 65 (Vaasa city including Korsholm/ Mustasaari), hence the title, Bridging Zip-Code 65.